Estimated reading time: 3 minutes

 • protecting your fruit from pests and diseases.

 Knowing how much fruit to remove is the tricky bit.
-It’s one of the main things that stops people from doing this job, or doing it properly.
-That’s why we’ve included charts to help you figure out exactly how much fruit to remove from any given tree in the Fruit Tree Thinning short course.
+It’s one of the main things that stops people from doing this job properly (or doing it at all).

 Related Articles